snissn/back-goes-backwards/outline.md

 - **Call to Action**:
   - **Integrate and Share**: Motivate readers to incorporate these practices into daily life and share their experiences with others.
   - **Contribute to Collective Wellness**: Inspire a community movement towards better spinal health and overall well-being.
+- **Future work**:
+  - **Next Book**: Tease that a future book is being developed that analyzes the entire Ashtanga sequence taught by K. Pattabhi Jois to David Williams which very closely maps the Kirshanmacharya ashtanga sequence is underway and will show the way that this sequence models an orthogonal basis of body movements and can be used to study and learn proper movements that are aligned with TCM and the theme of this book.